truecoach/styleguides/ux-dev/accessibility-a11y.md

 Alerts should not automatically disappear without receiving user input.
 This guarantees users have enough time to read and understand the alert message, and intend for the alert to be dismissed and resume their activity.
 It is best to provide a dedicated dismissal button that receives screenreader focus upon the alert becoming active.

+Upon dismissmal, the user's focus should return to the last focusable element.
+If the alert banner appears upon a change in route in the application (such as a confirmation/success alert on a new page after the user submits a form), focus should be brought to the first landmark in the new page after the alert banner is dimissed.
+It is important to verify that screenreaders successfully re-index the page's contents when the app has routing in place that does not refresh the browser window (a common "single-page-app" pattern in frontend frameworks).

 For more information, reference [WAI-ARIA's guidelines](https://www.w3.org/TR/wai-aria-practices-1.1/#alertdialog) and [A11ycast's episode on alerts](https://www.youtube.com/watch?v=5lzAj1ahRSI).

 ## ARIA